deatrich/linux-home-server/virtualization-server.md

 processors are relatively new to hardware-based virtualization.

-Though there are [many choices for virtualization software][virt-software], here we use the combination of three integrated open-source software projects to build and manage running virtual hosts:
+Though there are [many choices for virtualization software][virt-software], here we use the combination of three integrated open source software projects to build and manage running virtual hosts:

 [QEMU][qemu]